Compression Fractures and Kyphoplasty

 - Other parts of the body like the abdomen will begin to experience pain.

 - Metastasis: For runners who have struggled with cancer, metastasis can also cause the weakening of spinal bones that can bring about the fracture.
-In a situation where structural integrity of the spine has been compromised due to a metastatic disease, compression fractures are likely.
+In a situation where the structural integrity of the spine has been compromised due to a metastatic disease, compression fractures are likely.

 - Cancer: If there is an invasion of cancer into the vertebral area of the body, it will definitely break down bone’s structure and the ability for the bone to withstand compressive force will reduce drastically.
-Runners with either the history or currently suffering from spinal cancer, breast cancer, thyroid prostate, kidney or lung cancer are likely to have compression fracture because the cancer will spread to the bone.
+Runners with either the history or currently suffering from spinal cancer, breast cancer, thyroid prostate, kidney or lung cancer are likely to have compression fracture because cancer will spread to the bone.

 How Fracture Happens

 Bones that are soft and weak are the major cause of fracture.
-Compression fracture is mainly caused by the thinning of the bone (osteoporosis) and this is more prevalent among women that are above the age of 50 and are through with menopause.
+A compression fracture is mainly caused by the thinning of the bone (osteoporosis) and this is more prevalent among women that are above the age of 50 and are through with menopause.
 When a particular bone gets brittle, the vertebrae won’t be strong enough to support the spine through the everyday activities.
 Trying to forcefully lift an object, missing a step or slipping while running puts the runner’s spinal bone at a high risk of fracture.
-If these kind of accident continues, little compression fracture will begin to show and over a period of time, the effect will show up.
+If this kind of accident continues, little compression fracture will begin to show and over a period of time, the effect will show up.

 When the continuity of a bone is broken, it is said to be a fracture.
-A bone can be seen to be a very strong tissue that contain minerals for the provision of strength.
+A bone can be seen to be a very strong tissue that contains minerals for the provision of strength.
 When there is a force that is acting on the bone and the force is more than what the bone can sustain, the bone will fail under an excessive stress and will eventually fail.
 In a very normal situation, a can withstand different activities of which the activities vary in stress, but if the force that each activity carries exceeds the ability of the bone, the bone will break.